Last Updated on April 27, 2022 by Paul Guzman

 If you find any abnormalities with the plant, whether it be the shape of the roots or any irregular features with the leaves, you should ask the nursery employees.
 While usually, these things can be the sign of an unhealthy plant, occasionally there will be a logical explanation for it.

 Always give the nursery a chance before writing them off as horrendous.
 After all, they are (usually) professionals who have been dealing with plants for years.

-So if you decide to take the easy route and get a plant from a nursery, you just have to remember that the health of the plants has been left up to someone you don’t know.
+So, if you decide to take the easy route and get a plant from a nursery, you just must remember that the health of the plants has been left up to someone you don’t know.
 Usually, they do a good job, but you should always check for yourself.

 Also, take every precaution you can to avoid transplant shock in the plant (when it has trouble adjusting to its new location and therefore has health problems in the future).
 Usually, the process goes smoothly, but you can never be too sure.